zkrising/Tachi/README.md

 ## Quick Setup For Experienced Programmers

 Install VSCode and use the dev container extension.
-This is my the supported way of working and will ensure you have the correct versions of everything.
+This is the supported way of working and will ensure you have the correct versions of everything.

 ### Unsupported stuff